Content types

 date

-Represents a date.
+Represents a date with an optional custom configuration.
 Optionally to define the format

 string, locale